dell/csm-docs/content/docs/FAQ/_index.md

 All Container Storage Modules are released as open-source projects under Apache-2.0 License.
 You are free to contribute directly following the [contribution guidelines](https://github.com/dell/csm/blob/main/docs/CONTRIBUTING.md), fork the projects, modify them, and of course share feedback or open tickets ;-)

 ### What is coming next?
-This is just the beginning of the journey for Dell Container Storage Modules, and there is a full roadmap with more to come, which you can check under the [GithHub Milestones](https://github.com/dell/csm/milestones) page.
+This is just the beginning of the journey for Dell Container Storage Modules, and there is a full roadmap with more to come, which you can check under the [GitHub Milestones](https://github.com/dell/csm/milestones) page.